 Once you are signed in, your name will appear in the top-right corner: click this to open the personal menu: 'My Curations' appears here.

 Once you are viewing the 'My Curations' page, click the plus (+) symbol to create a brand new Curation.

 To begin, fill out the name of your Curation.
 You can also add an introduction if you wish.

 - Album is a basic group of artworks, with no accompanying text visible

 - Showcase shows your artworks and any text on a black background

-- Timeline shows your artworks in a list, plotted onto a line.
+- Storyline shows your artworks in a list, plotted onto a line.
 You can add dates if you wish

 Visitors to your Curation can choose their own way of viewing it, but 'Primary template' will be the original style it first opens up in.